tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 ## Handshake Overview {#handshake-overview}

 The handshake defined here is analogous to certificate-based authentication in a regular TLS handshake.
-The TLS Identity Key (TIK) is attested by the TEE, with attestation being carried in a new Attestation handshake message (see {{attestation-message-section}}).
-Following that, the peer being attested proves possession of the private key using the CertificateVerify message, which remains unchanged from baseline TLS.
+The peer being attested first proves possession of the private key using the CertificateVerify message, which remains unchanged from baseline TLS.
+Following that, the TLS Identity Key (TIK) is attested by the TEE, with attestation being carried in a new Attestation handshake message (see {{attestation-message-section}}).

 The protocol combines attestation with X.509 certificate authentication.
 If attestation-only authentication is desired, implementations SHOULD use self-signed X.509 certificates.